wheelofheaven/wheelofheaven.io/content/en/articles/hello-world/index.md

 homepage: false
 ---

 Hello World!
 Wheel of Heaven has been launched offically!
-Wheel of Heaven is a knowledge base around the working theory that life on Earth was intelligently designed by an extraterrestrial civilization, the so-called Elohim.
+Wheel of Heaven is a knowledge base exploring the working theory that life on Earth was intelligently designed by an extraterrestrial civilization, the so-called Elohim.

 While the working theory is not necessarily something new and there are a certain number of forethinkers within the realm of ancient astronauts, creationism and/or an neo-euhemeristic reading of ancient mythology, the foundation upon which the premises are residing is an unapologetic re-interpretation Raëlism, a new religious movement that goes back to a Frenchman that avowedly met the representative of an extraterrestrial civilization, Yahweh, that left us with an important message of very deep philsophical implications if proven true.
 Fundamental questions of the nature of "Where Do We Come From?
 What Are We?
 Where Are We Going?" are going to be answered here on Wheel of Heaven.